 The working world continues to evolve.
-Employee and employer needs are changing rapidly, increasing competition for scarce skills and leaving many without the skills needed to compete.
-Alignment with company purpose, a focus on holistic wellbeing, and growth opportunities are becoming an essential part of an employee value proposition (EVP)
+Employee and employer needs are char the skills needed to compete.
+Alignment with company purpose, a focus on hol employee value proposition (EVP)

 Doing good business has become imperative.
-Demonstrating good governance, ethical leadership and regulatory compliance is essential to protect reputation
+Demonstrating good governance reputation

 Cyber threats and digitisation are on the increase.
-The world has become more digitised, and technology is pervasive in our lives.
-This has increased individuals' and businesses' vulnerability to cyberattacks and data misuse
+The world has become more individuals' and businesses' vulnerability to cyberattacks and data misuse